Probate Q&A Series What initial steps must executors take to open probate of a will in North Carolina?

 1. Locate and secure the original will.
 The court requires the original document.
 Without it, the clerk may refuse to admit the will.
 Store it in a safe place until filing.

 2. Identify interested parties.
 Interested parties include the surviving spouse, children, beneficiaries named in the will, and heirs at law.
-You must notify them of your probate petition.
+After probate, notice of probate generally must be given to interested parties.
 See N.C.
 Gen. Stat. § 28A-12-1.

 3. File the application for probate.
 Under N.C.
 Gen. Stat. § 28A-8-1, submit these items to the Clerk of Superior Court: